Group of motorbike riders on a chain ferry

 • If a pair falls behind, they can catch up at the next meeting spot.

-Prevents Riders from Getting Lost – No one is left behind without help.
+Prevents Riders from Getting Lost – No one is left behind and without help.

 Adds an Extra Layer of Safety – If a rider has an issue, they are not alone.